Kotikatu

 Kotikatu (The Home Street) is a Finnish drama television series which aired on Yle TV1 from August 24, 1995 to December 7, 2012.
 Kotikatu was titled as "a semi-soap opera".
 It is the second longest running Finnish drama television series after soap opera Salatut elämät.

+One of the directors of Kotikatu includes Aku Louhimies before the peak of his film career.